 culture of Britain.
 Their name originated with an early member who was a person born at Christmas.
-During the Middle Ages, many nicknames referred to various religious festivals, medieval name days, or the particular day of the week when feudal
+During the Middle Ages, many nicknames referred to various religious festivals, medieval name days, or the particular day of the week when

 services were fulfilled.

 and the arrival of Duke William at Hastings in 1066 A.D.